kalpikha/reclothenation-app/README.md

 # Reclothenation-app
 Reclothenation-app is a sustainable clothing donation platform that aims to make a positive impact on the environment by facilitating the reuse and recycling of used clothes.
-Through our platform, we encourage users to donate their  clothes, reducing textile waste and promoting a more sustainable fashion industry.
+Through our platform, we encourage users to donate their clothes to NGOs or recycling companies, reducing textile waste and promoting a more sustainable fashion industry.

 # Key Features
 - Sustainable clothing donation platform, facilitating reuse and recycling of used clothes.